jpulakka/nordpool_diff/README.md

 So the scoring in this case is 0.175 EUR/kWh/h.

 This number can be thought of as an indication of how much the price is changing per hour during the number of hours (given by the filter length).
 Mathematically, this is called a FIR-filter.
-A FIR-filter always has -1 as the first value, and then followed by the multipliers that depend on the filter length, as follows:
+This FIR-filter always has -1 as the first value, and then followed by the multipliers that depend on the filter length, as follows:

 | `filter_length` | FIR-filter |
 |:-------|:-----:|